 Legacy and inspiration

-After all this she became a sensation, but her health was frail.
+After all this, she quickly became a sensation, but her health was frail.
 After suffering a stroke and become partly paralyzed, Maria Sibylla Merian lived her last days in Amsterdam as a pauper.
 The interest she spurred lasted for a longer time, and many followed in her footsteps.
 Yet for the longest time, her importance was regarded as strictly artistic, not scientific.

 A series of shoddy reconstructions of her work led many Victorian scientists (using that term loosely) to raise doubts about the importance of her studies.
 For instance, Merian noted that the split tongues of sphinx moths depicted in a painting combine to form one tube for drinking nectar.
 Some have criticized this statement, saying that there is only one tongue — but Merian was not wrong.
 For a brief period, right after it emerges from its pupa, the moth has two tongues.
 Her brutal depiction of a tarantula devouring a hummingbird was thought to be impossible, only to be once again proven right centuries later.